segmentio/segment-docs/src/unify/linked-profiles/setup-guides/databricks-setup.md

 ## Additional set up for warehouse permissions

 #### Create a new warehouse
-1. Log into your workspace as an Admin in the Databricks UI.
+1. Log in to your workspace as an Admin in the Databricks UI.
 2. Navigate to SQL Warehouses and click **Create SQL Warehouse**.
 3. Enter a name for your warehouse, select a cluster size, and click **Create**.